A side-by-side portrait of Donald Trump and Kamala Harris for the article "Why Kamala Harris Lost and Donald Trump Won the 2024 U.S. Election"

 Jerusalem Demsas of The Atlantic reminded that the attitudes toward immigration are complicated because it is contingent on the method of entrance and the perceived scarcity of employment and housing.
 The issue escalated during the historic influx of migrants and the initial relaxed border policies concerning immigration under the Biden administration.

 The persistence of high inflation rates and the influx of immigrants armed critics with talking points against the Biden administration.
 These issues were rehashed and hurled toward Harris.
 Americans struggled due to inflation and have grown worried about migrants taking over their jobs.
-Trump ran his campaign claiming that Biden and Harris destroyed the American economy.
+Trump ran his campaign alleging that Biden and Harris destroyed the American economy.

 Contagion From The Biden Administration